 The Islamic, Muslim or Hijrī Calendar

-The Islamic calendar is also lunar, but unlike the Hebrew or Chinese calendars, it does not use leap months or days to account for the difference in length of the solar year.
+The Islamic calendar is also lunar, but unlike the Hebrew or Chinese calendars, it does not use leap months or days to account for the difference in the length of the solar year.
 Therefore, the named months do not remain in the same seasons.
 Instead, they slowly retrogress through the entire solar year, taking thirty-two and a half years to reoccur at the same seasonal time.
-The start date of the calendar is based off the Hegira, the Islamic Prophet Muhammad’s journey from Mecca to Medina.
+The start date of the calendar is based on the Hegira, the Islamic Prophet Muhammad’s journey from Mecca to Medina.
 In Muslim countries, the Islamic calendar is primarily used for religious purposes, while the Gregorian calendar is used for civil purposes.

 The Persian or Solar Hijiri Calendar

 The Persian calendar has been called “one of the world’s most accurate calendar systems.”
 Like the Islamic calendar, it dates back to Muhammad’s Hegira in 622 CE, but it is otherwise quite different.
-It’s a solar calendar, rather than a lunar one, with the year beginning on midnight of the vernal equinox in Iran.
+It’s a solar calendar, rather than a lunar one, with the year beginning at midnight of the vernal equinox in Iran.
 There are twelve months, of which the first six have thirty-one days, the second five have thirty days, and the last month, Esfand, alternates between having twenty-nine days or thirty days in a leap year.
 Unlike the Gregorian calendar, which uses a set of mathematical rules to determine when leap years fall, leap years on the Persian calendar are determined by the number of days between the two vernal equinoxes.
 This calendar is currently used officially in Iran and Afghanistan.

 Interested in learning a language spoken somewhere that uses a different calendar system?
 ALTA Language Services is proud to offer online and in-person language training services.
 Contact us to learn more about our language programs and services.